muenchchristmas/drmlazer11.github.io/_posts/2015-09-10-One-Call-Away.md

 categories: miscellaneous
 ---

-Life is fleeting, but a glimpse in time.
+<p>Life is fleeting, but a glimpse in time.

-Every second so precious - every moment so rare.
+Every second so precious - every moment so rare.</p>

-As I sit here and contemplate, these memories we share,
+<p>As I sit here and contemplate, these memories we share,

-I can't help but wonder, just where | where | where.
+I can't help but wonder, just where | where | where.</p>

-I pray and I pray, oh and I hope and I hope,
+<p>I pray and I pray, oh and I hope and I hope,

-That these dreams and this promise, won't be lost to the cold.
+That these dreams and this promise, won't be lost to the cold.</p>

-Won't you do the same, won't you keep us afloat?
+<p>Won't you do the same, won't you keep us afloat?

-Won't you do the same, won't you step off the boat?
+Won't you do the same, won't you step off the boat?</p>